Accomplishments

 Geomechanical Modeling

 UT GeoFluids is a leader in the development of forward evolutionary geomechanical models that couple porous fluid flow with deposition and complex geologic loading.
-We have advanced our fundamental understanding on how salt advance perturbs pressure and stress in nearby sediments, and, in return, how overpressure affects the evolution of a salt system (Fig. 2).
-We have studied how pressure and stress evolve in fold and thrust belt systems, both in the wedge and footwall sediments.
-We have demonstrated that both mean and shear stress contribute to porosity and pressure changes.
-We have identified zones within these systems where drilling risk is high.
+We have advanced our fundamental understanding on how salt advance perturbs pressure and stress in nearby sediments, and, in return, how overpressure affects the evolution of a salt system.
+We are now compiling reference guidelines for estimating the salt stress as well as the extent of stress perturbations in neighboring sediments.

 Field Studies